nalkat/universe/README.md

 instance with custom socket and PID file paths.
 The GUI keeps the command history in view so operators can iterate quickly while we work toward a fully art-directed theme.

+### Exploration features

+- **Simulation controls** – Dedicated Pause/Resume, Stop, and Reset buttons accompany the Run action so long-running or runaway simulations can be suspended, terminated, or cleared without leaving the interface.
+A persistent status indicator shows when commands are running, paused, completed, or stopping so operators always know the simulator's state at a glance.
+- **Hierarchical atlas** – The Universe Browser tab renders galaxies, systems, planets, countries, cities, and citizens with chronicle excerpts, net-worth summaries, and planetary life breakdowns grouped by kingdom and phylum for rapid triage.
+- **Map overlays** – Country selections now sketch territorial bounds and city markers on the canvas, city views render a local population map with individual resident dots, and person entries highlight their coordinates on the global projection when location data is available.
+- **Economic telemetry** – Planet, country, and person panels surface aggregate net worth, per-capita wealth, and other ledger details so you can spot thriving or struggling communities at a glance.
+- **Catalog search** – A search box filters the hierarchy by name or summary, helping you jump directly to the systems, planets, or citizens you're interested in without manually expanding each branch.

 ## Matter and ecology scaffolding

 The simulator now includes foundational classes for cataloguing matter and living habitats: